US-Japan Friendship Cup Championships 2024: Results, Photos & Highlights

 Tsukasa Saito.

-It was Akim “BK BEAST” Williams.
-He is a big name in bodybuilding.
+Akim “BK BEAST” Williams is a big name in bodybuilding.
 The guy was enormous, literally a mountain of muscle.
-His fearsome nickname was earned from his efforts as a bodybuilder in the gym.
-He is a soft-spoken and well-mannered man!
+He earned his fearsome nickname through his intense efforts in the gym.
+He might be hard on the outside, but he is soft-spoken and well-mannered, a true gentleman!

 Akim “BK BEAST” Williams